sorinirimies/tui-piechart/README.md

 - 🎨 Customizable colors for each slice
 - 🔤 Labels and percentages
 - 📊 Legend support
-- 📦 Optional block wrapper
+- 📦 Optional block wrapper with multiple border styles
 - ✨ Custom symbols for pie chart and legend
 - 🔍 High resolution mode using braille patterns (8x resolution)
 - ⚡ Zero-cost abstractions